CloudifySource/cloudify-recipes/services/mysql/README.md

 3:	<strong>my.cnf variables Replacement</strong>

-In the properties file you can insert an array of my.cnf variables and their corresponding values (as many commands as you want).
+In the properties file you can insert an array of my.cnf variables and their corresponding values (as many as you want).
 Do NOT set the server-id variable, as it will be set by this recipe.

 These variables will be replaced during the install lifecycle event.

 Examples :